Codecademy/docs/content/general/concepts/static-site-generators/static-site-generators.md

   - 'paths/full-stack-engineer-career-path'
 ---

-A **static site generator (SSG)** is a tool used to render web pages on a server _at build time_, prior to when a client makes a request.
+A **static site generator (SSG)** is a tool used to render web pages on a server at build time, prior to when a client makes a request.

 ## Evolution of webpage rendering